 11.4.1 Remedial Action Plan Process

-(1) RAPs, may be proposed by any Market Participant or may be developed by ERCOT.
+(1) RAPs, including RAPs to facilitate the market use of the ERCOT Transmission Grid, may be proposed by any Market Participant or may be developed by ERCOT.
 For RAPs submitted by Market Participants not registered as a TSP:

 (a) ERCOT shall post RAPs submitted by a Market Participant not registered as a TSP on the Market Information System (MIS) Secure Area as soon as practicable, but no later than five Business Days of receipt.